Inflation and the Theory of Cosmological Perturbations: The standard inflationary universe

-{\it 2. \underline{Comment}:} Take a given physical scale $\lambda$ today which crossed the horizon scale during inflation.
+{\it 2. \underline{Comment}}: Take a given physical scale $\lambda$ today which crossed the Hubble radius during inflation.
 This happened when

-where $\Delta N_\lambda$ indicates the number of e-foldings from the time the scale crossed the horizon during inflation and the end of inflation.
+where $\Delta N_\lambda$ indicates the number of e-foldings from the time the scale crossed the Hubble radius during inflation to the end of inflation.
 This relation gives a way to determine the number of e-foldings to the end of inflation corresponding to a given scale

 Scales relevant for the CMB anisotropies correspond to $\Delta N\sim $60.